Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 I had no idea where these questions were going, but he didn't ask anymore.
 There was just awkward silence.

-Finally, I asked him if I could pass and try to catch up with my friends.
+Finally, I asked him if I could pass around him to catch up with my friends.
 He said nothing else but moved out of the way so I could walk around him.

 On the rest of the way down the mountain, I thought about that odd conversation with the young man.
 Then I remembered he was carrying a large day pack.
 What did he have in it?
-A golden fiddle, maybe?
-Did he intend to offer it to me in exchange for my soul?
+A golden fiddle, I speculated with a smile.
+Maybe he intended to offer it to me in exchange for my soul.

 As we ate our lunch there, I told them about my conversation with the inquisitive day hiker.
-They said they had also seen him.
-It appeared he had been wandering around the mountain for several minutes before I arrived and had climbed to the summit searching for a viewpoint.
+They said they also saw him.
+It seemed he wandered around the mountain for several minutes before I arrived and had already tried to find a viewpoint at the summit.

-We continued down to the bottom of the mountain, where the trail left National Forest land and entered private property.
+We continued down to the bottom of the mountain.
+From there, the trail left national forest land and entered a trail easement across private property.

 The Benton MacKaye Trail Association has negotiated easement agreements with property owners in this area to give the trail a continuous footpath.
 Camping isn't allowed on this section, but at least we didn't have to walk on a road.